RedHatCRE/beatshipper/README.md

 ## Configuration

-We should create the configuration in the following file `/etc/beatshipper/beatshipper-conf.yml` located in the root of the project.
+We should create the configuration in the following file `/etc/beatshipper/beatshipper-conf.yml`.
+An example is located in the root of the project.
 We should add the following fields:

 - `host`
 - `port`